gw-engineering/cdr-platform-sample-integrations/S3Events/dotnet/Readme.md

 It is important to not write the protected file to the source S3 bucket in order to avoid an event loop - the sample code will create a new bucket if one doesn't exist following the convention of {original-bucket-name}-protected.

-The function has been written to use the CDR Platform configured with the AuthenticationScheme set to Basic and therefore requires 2 environment variables to function:
+The function has been written to use the CDR Platform configured with the AuthenticationScheme set to Basic and therefore requires 3 environment variables to function:

+* CDR_URL
 * CDR_USERNAME
 * CDR_PASSWORD

+This allows the function to be able to operate against a specific instance of the CDR Platform RESTApi with specified credentials.

 These environment variables can either be configured in Visual Studio via the AWS Toolkit's configuration tab in the Function View window, or can be set via the AWS Console.
 For more infomation consult the [AWS Documentation](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html).